ScriptureWay

 "If the world hates you, you know that it has hated Me before it hated you.
 If you were of the world, the world would love its own; but because you are not of the world, but I chose you out of the world, because of this the world hates you."
 (John 15:18-19)

 This lesson is the third in the series on "Christians and the World" (Ref.
 1, Ref.
 2).
-This lesson explains why the world hates Jesus and his disciples.
+This lesson explains why "the world" hates Jesus and his disciples.
 This lesson also explains the scriptural basis for joy when Jesus' disciples (that is, we who believe in him) encounter the world's hatred.

 Consider.
 Have you experienced the world's hatred because you are Christ's disciple?
 Do you see the world's opposition to yourself or to Christians in general as a cause for joy?

-Definitions.
 Let's revisit the definition of "the world" from the first lesson in this series, "Biblical Definition of the World" (Ref.
 1).
 The Greek word for "the world" in the New Testament is kosmos.
 In the New Testament, and particularly in the Gospel of John, kosmos is used in five ways:

 • The world which God created - John 1:10